 If you like how Armenians treat coffee and want to try this specific beverage then you don’t have to create any specific occasion or possibility.
 Usually, Armenians drink coffee several times a day.
 Especially if they have guests, Armenians like to entertain them with a cup of freshly made hot coffee.
 So, if you have an Armenian relative, friend or just know somebody, visit them and surely, they will treat you with the tastiest coffee.

 However, if you don’t like being in the position of a guest, then you have additional chances.
-Armenia, especially the capital Yerevan, is full of cafes, restaurants, coffee and tea houses, where you may enjoy various types of coffees.
+Armenia, especially the capital Yerevan, is full of cafes, restaurants, coffee and tea houses, where you may enjoy various types of coffee.
 In this regard, you may read one of my previous articles related to the best cafes in Yerevan, to choose the best atmosphere where you feel at home.

 We cannot say that coffee is a traditional drink in Armenia.
 It came from Arabia, Western Asia, and found its specific place in the Armenian table.
 Therefore, Armenians have their own unique way of making coffee.
 As a result, the specific aroma will attract you, and you cannot try to avoid tasting it!